 You may express these ideas, suggestions, and questions to us in many ways - in writing or by telephone - as often as you wish.
-However, at a minimum, and even if you have provided feedback in other forms, you must fill out a one-page questionnaire (front and back sides) once a month.
+However, at a minimum, and even if you have provided feedback in other forms, you must fill out a Questionnaire once a month.
 This is the minimal requirement for your continued participation in the experiment.

-V.2 -- Your Responsibilities Regarding Use of the Information Received
+VII.2 - Your Responsibilities Regarding Use of the Information Received